Christianization of Goa: Persistence of the caste system

-The Portuguese attempted to abolish caste discrimination among the local converts and homogenise them into a single entity.
+The Portuguese attempted to abolish caste discrimination among the local converts and homogenize them into a single entity.
 Caste consciousness among the native converts was so intense that they even maintained separate Church confraternities.
 In church circles, the Bamonn and Chardo converts were rivals and frequently discriminated against each other.
 Caste discrimination even extended to the clergy.
 However, some non-Bamonn priests did achieve distinction.
 The Portuguese church authorities decided to recruit Gauddo and Sudir converts into the priesthood, to offset the increasing hostilities of the Bamonn and Chardo clerics.
 The church authorities initially used these native priests as Konkani interpreters in their parishes and missions.

 Discrimination against native Christians

 Since the 1510 conquest, the Portuguese had been intermarrying with the natives and created a Mestiço class in Goa that followed Portuguese culture.
 The Portuguese also desired a similar complete integration of the native Christians into Portuguese culture.
 The retention of the caste system and Hindu customs by the converts was contemptuously looked down upon by the Portuguese, who desired complete assimilation of the native Christians into their own culture.

 Some Portuguese clergy bore racial prejudices against their Goan counterparts.
 In their letters, they made frequent references to the fact that the native clergy were dark skinned, and that the parishioners had no respect for them as a result.
 The Franciscan parish priest of Colvale Church, Frei António de Encarnação, excommunicated for striking a Goan assistant, wrote a bitter and virulent essay against the native clergy wherein he called them ' negros chamados curas ' (blacks called curates) and termed them as 'perverse' and 'insolent'.
 The Franciscans further expanded on the viceregal decree of 1606 regarding making the natives literate in Portuguese to qualify for the priesthood.
 However, the Archbishop of Goa Ignacio de Santa Theresa is known to have respected the native Goan clerics more than the Portuguese ones, whom he considered to be insolent and overbearing.